 The Beagle library offers multiple modules that can be used to make static content look good, such as TextModule, LongTextModule, KeyValueListModule, DividerModule, and PaddingModule.
 However, for this case, the special formatting offered by the HeaderModule might be the best choice.

 The most obvious example for this category is a feature toggle or a backend environment switcher.
 However, all sorts of ideas can be considered for more specific use cases, e.g.: imagine a role-playing game where the statistics of the character can be changed from the debug menu, or a food delivery app where the payment method provider can be replaced with a fake one on demand.

-In Beagle there are many module types that follow the same generic concept of providing a UI to change the value of some predefined configuration field.
+In Beagle, there are many module types that follow the same general concept of providing a UI to change the value of some predefined configuration field.
 As a result, they have very similar public API-s, but they are distinguished based on the type of value they work with:

 Ways to debug network events

-Similarly to the previous topic, displaying certain logs on the UI that are unrelated to networking can also be useful.
+Similar to the previous topic, displaying certain logs on the UI that are unrelated to networking can also be useful.
 A good example is logging analytics events, so that QA engineers can instantly verify how tracking works, without ever opening an admin panel.
-Another useful debugging tool is logging the individual stages of a more complex under-the-hood flow, such as Bluetooth connection / communication.
+Another useful debugging tool is logging the individual stages of a more complex under-the-hood flow, such as Bluetooth connection/communication.